jaider/gatsby-netlify-cms-colindustria/src/pages/index.md

     de tuberías termoplásticas en diferentes diámetros para numerosas aplicaciones de la industria, tuberías tales como Polietileno PE, Polipropileno PPR, Polibuteno PB y Fluoruro de polivinilideno PDVF.
+description: >-
+  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png